 The effects of Botox can last up to four months, and receiving injections more frequently than once every three months may give you that expressionless, frozen appearance you are likely hoping to avoid.
 Likewise, it’s key to talk to your doctor about using the smallest dose possible.
 Err on the side of caution, especially during your first treatment.

 While it may seem that many people you know are getting Botox, ask yourself if it’s the best choice for you and evaluate the alternatives.
-If you’re simply trying to improve the look of your skin, altering your diet, starting an exercise regimen, staying hydrated and trying a new skincare regimen may deliver the refreshed, youthful appearance you’re after—and with far less worry.
+If you’re simply trying to improve the look of your skin, getting more rest, altering your diet, starting an exercise regimen, staying hydrated and trying a new skincare regimen may deliver the refreshed, youthful appearance you’re after—and with far less worry.